stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Bible Reading

 ### Prayer
-Dear God, help us trust your word, understand it, and act on it.
-Through Jesus Christ, our Lord. **Amen**.
+We thank you heavenly Father, for inspiring all Scripture by the Holy Spirit.
+Help us by your Spirit so to hear your holy word that we may be equipped for every good work, through Jesus Christ our Lord. **Amen**.

 ### 9:30am: Colossians 3:1-16 (NIV)